Delayed Rewards Calibration via Reward Empirical Sufficiency: Experimental Results

 \section{Experimental Results}

-We primarily measure the effectiveness of the proposed ESCE module by adopting different reward functions with A3C-LSTM agents as the baseline on six Atari games.
+We primarily measure the effectiveness of the proposed ESCE module by adopting different reward functions with DQN and A3C-LSTM agents as the baseline on MountainCar-v0 and six Atari games, respectively.
 The original A3C-LSTM agent is optimized with environmental rewards only, which is $r_t = 0\cdot r_t^\mathrm{c} + 1\cdot r_t^\mathrm{e}$.
-The detailed experimental settings are laid out in Appendices~\ref{appendix: A2} and \ref{appendix: A3}.
 Besides, we examine the performance of the agents on new experimental settings, termed as \textit{hindsight rewards} settings, where the environmental rewards is provided with more delayed time.
 We also examine how purified training process affects the recognition on $R_\mathrm{positive}$ samples and the effectiveness of calibrated rewards with the following two questions:

 \begin{itemize} \item Q1: Does the purified training process help to improve the performance of agents? \item Q2: How do calibrated rewards affect the convergence of RL training? \end{itemize}